splunk/splunk-ps-apm-instrumentation/java/README.md

 In this lab exercise, you will manually instrument a Java application.
 You will add the required libraries, define a global tracer, create new spans, set attributes, add events, and set the span status.

 To more closely resemble a customer enagement, the steps listed below are intentionally vague.
-You will be provided with a concise piece of code to demonstrate basic concepts.
+You will be provided with a small piece of code to demonstrate basic concepts.
 It will be up to you to decide what additional lines of code should be added and where they should be placed.

 A completed solution file can be found [here](../solutions/Client.java).

 ## Prerequisites